top of page

 President

 My name is Alyssa and I am a queer woman who moved to Kamloops in 2021.
-I work for BC Wildfire and am busy year-round in prevention and response.
+I work for BC Wildfire Service and am busy year-round in prevention and response.
 I have a Bachelor of Science in Biology and Gender, Sexuality, and Women's Studies.
-I previously served as the Kamloops Pride Vice President and the Castlegar Pride Vice Chair.
+I am proud to have been on the Board since Spring 2022.
 My special interests and skills include event planning and board organization.

 Treasurer